ElfSundae/laravel-hashid/README.md

 $ composer require elfsundae/laravel-hashid
 ```

-For Laravel before v5.5 or Lumen, you need to register the service manually:
+For Lumen or earlier Laravel than v5.5, you need to register the service provider manually:

 ```php
 ElfSundae\Laravel\Hashid\HashidServiceProvider::class